 Academie voor beeldende kunsten St Joost, Breda

-Jan van Eyck academie, Maastricht
+Jan van Eyck academie, Maastricht, the Netherlands

 Stedelijk Museum Schiedam

 de Tiendschuur, Weert

 het Kruithuis, 's Hertogenbosch

 Museum de Markiezenhof, Bergen op Zoom